Resource: Working with the Private Sector to Empower Women: What to Measure and How to Build the Business Case for Change

 Building on the direct experience from implementing the DFID-funded Arab Women’s Enterprise Fund (AWEF) over the last four years, as well as case studies from the wider practitioner community, the Brief presents a range of business frameworks, approaches, tools, data and metrics that can be used to build a compelling business case to the private sector.
 It does this with reference to the role of women as workers, consumers, and suppliers or producers, and draws out examples linked to experience in particular sectors and value chains.
 This Brief presents a practical and pragmatic approach to business case development based on theory, principles and real-world learning.

 Access and download the full report below.

-The SEEP Network is hosting a related webinar on July 24th at 8:30 am EDT.
+The SEEP Network hosted a related webinar on July 24th at 8:30 am EDT.

 Julia Hakspiel is a Learning Manager at the Arab Women’s Enterprise Fund and a Management Consultant at MarketShare Associates.